 What is an Air Ambulance?
 An air ambulance is an aircraft outfitted to transport medical patients who cannot be transported long distances by ground transportation or on a commercial airline.
 Both helicopters and fixed-wing aircraft are used as air ambulances.
 Air ambulance helicopters are typically used for short-distance, emergency transportations, while fixed-wing air ambulances are used for stable, non-emergency medical transports.

-CSI Aviation’s Air Ambulances:
+CSI Aviation’s Air Ambulance Fleet:

 CSI Aviation operates every series of King Air, from a C90 to a 350, in its fleet of mobile ICUs.
 We use King Airs because of their enduring safety record, comfort, speed, and reliability.
 Each medically configured aircraft includes a stretcher, ventilator, ECG and monitoring devices, CPR equipment, and medication.

 CSI Aviation flies predominantly two-pilot with a Garmin G1000 cockpit, except our C90, which has the 950 suite (750/600 mix).
 This allows CSI to operate with synthetic vision; situational awareness on PFD (primary flight display) for traffic, weather, and terrain; and connectivity to XM Weather, Radio, Satellite Phone, etc.